20 Pregnancy-Friendly Halloween Costumes

 Money Bag Pregnancy Halloween Costume

-Pull off the heist of the season in this bank-robbery-inspired pregnancy Halloween costume, which can be done with just Mama or with the addition of her partner in handcuffs and a mask.
+Pull off the heist of the season in this bank-robbery-inspired pregnancy Halloween costume, which can be done with just you and your preggo belly or with the addition of a partner in handcuffs and a mask.

 BUMPkin Pregnancy Halloween Costume